Prayer flags, a campsite and the snowy Himalayas on the Annapurna Trekking Circuit in Nepal.

 Spectacular views of the highest mountains in the Himalayas are never far off on the Annapurna Circuit.
 Photo: Getty

-The legendary Annapurna Circuit is the best known route in the area.
+The Annapurna massif is home to some of the highest mountains in the world, while the legendary Annapurna Circuit is the best known route.
 It circles the entirety of the Annapurna Massif and is often considered in 10 best treks on the planet lists.
 The route is akin to hiking through a Himalayan highlights reel.

 The Annapurna Circuit is a long-distance trekking route that circles the Annapurna massif.

-The elevation gain along the 190km Annapurna circuit is huge.
-It starts in a little town called Besisahar at 760m (about two and a half Eiffel Towers high).
-At it’s peaks on Thorong La Pass it’s a full 5,416m up (roughly 18 finely-balanced Eiffel Towers above sea level).
+The elevation gain along the 118-mile (190km) Annapurna Circuit is huge.
+It starts in a little town called Besisahar at 760m (about two and a half Eiffel Towers high), and at it’s peak, climbs up to the Thorong La Pass (which at 5,416m up, is roughly 18 finely-balanced Eiffel Towers above sea level).

-The first thing we imagine you’re thinking is that at those heights, altitude is going to have an effect while you’re hiking.
-You’d be right.
-That’s probably why, amongst various other reasons, nobody has ever stuck 18 Eiffel Towers on top of one another and opened it up to the public.
-But more to the point, it’s that same elevation gain that gives the Annapurna Circuit, and all trekking in Annapurna, its calling card.
-That huge array of views and climates which brings tropic warmths one day and snow the next.
+Of course, altitude is going to have an effect while you’re hiking.
+That’s probably why, amongst other reasons, nobody has ever stuck 18 Eiffel Towers on top of one another and opened it up to the public.
+But at the same time, it is that elevation gain that gives the trekking in Annapurna its calling card; that array of views and climates which brings tropic warmths one day and snow the next.

 Trek the Annapurna Sanctuary Route | Much Better Adventures